Odafe Oweh: 2021 season

 Oweh was selected by the Baltimore Ravens in the first round (31st overall) of the 2021 NFL draft, which they previously obtained in a trade that sent Orlando Brown Jr. to the Kansas City Chiefs.
 Soon after the draft, Oweh announced that he would be going by his first name Odafe instead of his middle name Jayson, which he went by in college to avoid confusion regarding the pronunciation of his first name.
 He signed his four-year rookie contract, worth $12.6 million, on June 10, 2021.

 Oweh got his first career forced fumble and recovery late in the fourth quarter against Clyde Edwards-Helaire and the Chiefs, his second career game.
 The turnover helped seal a 36–35 victory.
 He was named the defensive player of the week for his performance, which included three tackles, a tackle for loss, a forced fumble, and a fumble recovery.
 He also had a quarterback hit on Patrick Mahomes that led to an interception by his teammate Tavon Young.
 He would not play the final two weeks of the season due to injury, becoming just one of the many Ravens players that would be injured that season.
 Oweh finished his rookie season with 33 total tackles, 5 sacks, 3 forced fumbles, 2 fumble recoveries, and a pass breakup.
 He was named to the PFWA All-Rookie Team.

 2022 season

-In Week 4 against the Buffalo Bills, he forced a fumble that was recovered by fellow teammate Marcus Williams and also had a sack on Josh Allen.
+In Week 4 against the Buffalo Bills, he forced a fumble that was recovered by teammate Marcus Williams and also had a sack on Josh Allen.
 However, the Ravens would lose 20–23.
 He finished the season with 43 tackles, three sacks, one forced fumble and a recovery in 17 games and six starts.